For big data problems, you need a big solution. Fortunately, this solution does not have to be restricted to an ArcGIS workspace.

 The Integrated Marco Studio suite is essential in helping teams develop and adhere their own data standards.
 Many organizations ensure distinct metadata elements be attributed to the datasets it owns.
 The question is, how do we keep track of this when we are responsible for so many files?

 By including metadata in those attributes pulled during the Spatial Data Discovery process, we save time rather than reviewing this information by opening each dataset individually.
 These details can then be more closely inspected to determine how in sync their contents are with preferred Knowledge Management standards.

 Is your organization undergoing a data overhaul?
 Are you making strides to clean-up outdated and neglected files in an effort to return your system to its once spotless condition?

 We know how reassuring it is to be able to see what progress has been made - even if we would rather not dwell in the past.
-Tools within Marco Commander are designed to store details about each inventory process in a separate location within the Marco Database to serve as a historical marker.
+Tools within Marco Commander for Pro are designed to store details about each inventory process in a separate location within the Marco Database to serve as a historical marker.
 Only the most pertinent information, like identification, location, and health, are saved in this way.
 However, this is essential should you need to see just how far you have come.

 DUST OFF THE DATABASE

 The Marco Database is responsible for many an important detail it inventories.
 As it turns out, it also keeps track of those it cannot inventory.

 When an error is encountered for an ArcGIS Pro Map Project or dataset, it is recorded in the database.
 These errors are typically consequences of corrupt documents or files that do not open within the time allotted.
 Rather than halting processing completely to detail each indiscretion, recording them within the Marco Database allows you to address them in your own time.